MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/06-Communication-Create-ACS-Resource.md

 ### Connect an Email Domain

-1. Perform the following tasks to create a connected email domain for your ACS resource.
+1. Perform the following tasks to create a connected email domain for your ACS resource so that you can send email.
 This will be used to send email from the app.

     - Select **Domains** from the Resource menu.
     - Select **Connect domain** from the toolbar.